 And he's just the vessel.

-When he gets to the White House, if he does, somebody's gonna be in there running this show.
+When he gets to the White House, if he does, somebody's going to be in there running this show.

-He's gonna get rolled by all these experienced Democrats in the Congress.
+He's going to get rolled by all these experienced Democrats in the Congress.

-I mean, this is this is uh total quest for power.
+I mean, this is a total quest for power.

 So what happened out in Arizona over the weekend?

-Well, McCain had these three guys out there, he had Romney, had Charlie Christ and Bobby Gendal.
+Well, McCain had these three guys out there.

-Despite the hype around the memorial weekend gathering in Sedona at McCain's place, only Governor Bobby Gendal is being given serious consideration for the nomination, say McCain Insiders, with knowledge of the ongoing vetting process.
+Despite the hype around the Memorial Weekend gathering in Sedona at McCain's place, only Governor Bobby Jindal is being given serious consideration for the nomination, say McCain insiders with knowledge of the ongoing vetting process.

-Seems to be general agreement that we need him to be the best governor he can be, and a leader of the Republican Party more, said a McCain campaign advisor.
+It seems to be general agreement that we need him to be the best governor he can be and a leader of the Republican Party more, said a McCain campaign advisor.

 McCain's gotten a good look at Romney as a competitor.

-Now, this is this is a McCain advisor speaking.
+Now, this is a McCain advisor speaking, anonymity, the American spectator.

 Thinks Romney's still out there running for himself.

-Florida Governor Charlie Christ is not considered a serious candidate for much the same reason as Gindle, too new, and possibly a future great Republican leader down the road.
+Florida Governor Charlie Crist is not considered a serious candidate for much the same reason as Jindal, too new and possibly a future great Republican leader down the road.

 So they're trying to develop a farm team here.